LedgerHQ/wallet-api/packages/client/docs/reference/modules.md

 ▸ **serializeTransaction**(`transaction`): [`RawTransaction`](modules.md#rawtransaction)

-Serialize an [Transaction](modules.md#transaction) object in order to send it over JSON-RPC protocol to the Ledger Live platfrom
+Serialize an [Transaction](modules.md#transaction) object in order to send it over JSON-RPC protocol to the Ledger Live platform

 #### Parameters